jrc-16/learning-knockoutjs/readme.md

 ## [Single page applications > Step 1 of 5](http://learn.knockoutjs.com/#/?tutorial=webmail)
 > Many of the most modern, responsive, and engaging web-based UIs have gone beyond traditional Ajax and have become single page applications: the visitor can seemingly navigate within a single page at the speed of a native application.

 > The best-known example is probably GMail, but these days it's an increasingly widespread technique.
 Such applications use hash-based or pushState navigation to support back/forward gestures and bookmarking.
-I

 In this step we
 - Began to create a Web Mail Client